How to Develop a Real Estate App That Stands Out

 Obviously, for a real estate platform, a map is a crucial element.
 This is the first thing any user sees – whether they’re an owner, a buyer, or a realtor.
 I can’t stress enough how important it is to carefully choose a map based on the price and on available tools and features, especially when you have a large number of users.

-For instance, for product development you may use Google Maps as it has a great satellite view.
+For instance, for real estate app development, you may use Google Maps as it has a great satellite view.
 But there are few drawbacks you should know before starting to work with them.

 First, their API isn’t compatible with libraries that can work with any map.
 Which is why, if you don’t like the pricing or the map itself, you can’t just go and replace it with little effort and no changes to the application itself.
 Which isn’t really convenient.

 Another drawback can be that, due to Google Maps’ use policy, it’s not permitted to use any other geographical services (like finding coordinates using an address).
 Also, using Google Maps features is costlier than it is with others and can increase the cost of real estate app development.
 Thus, you may go for Google Maps if the satellite view is of a high priority for your product, but if it’s not, there are also numerous alternatives you can choose from and save on the cost of mobile app development.

 At some point, any startup should be ready to scale.
 This means it needs to prepare for both changes in technology and in business.
 Here are some general recommendations from my experience, which might be helpful for the development of any product not necessarily related to real estate.